-Hetty Green was one of the 'two dozen' richest people at the turn of the 20th century, but she was also one of the most miserly.
+Known as the Witch of Wall Street, Hetty Green was one of America's richest people at the turn of the 20th century, but she was also one of the most miserly.

 Harriet “Hetty” Robinson was born in Massachusetts in 1834 to a wealthy New England family that made their fortune through their whaling fleet based out of the New Bedford port.
 Robinson’s only brother died when he was very young, leaving her the heir to the family fortune, a burden her father made sure she was prepared for.